haimkastner/unitsnet-py/README.md

 - **PressureChangeRate**
     -   *Pressure change rate is the ratio of the pressure change to the time during which the change occurred (value of pressure changes per unit time).*

+- **Radioactivity**
+    -   *Amount of ionizing radiation released when an element spontaneously emits energy as a result of the radioactive decay of an unstable atom per unit time.*

 - **Ratio**
     -   *In mathematics, a ratio is a relationship between two numbers of the same kind (e.g., objects, persons, students, spoonfuls, units of whatever identical dimension), usually expressed as "a to b" or a:b, sometimes expressed arithmetically as a dimensionless quotient of the two that explicitly indicates how many times the first number contains the second (not necessarily an integer).*